 The analytics industry may appear to have a high bar of entry and it’s common to meet colleagues with extensive years of study behind them.
 Despite this, it can be a fairly accessible industry.
 Practical knowledge is ultimately what candidates are assessed on, rather than the degree you enrolled in or other industries you may be switching from.
 To the contrary, many prospective employees often bring transferable skills and experiences that benefit their analytics careers.
 Day-to-day skills can be learned on the job but demonstrating a dedication to learning and picking up initial proficiencies will be attractive to prospective employers.

 That being said, analytics is awash with job titles and varied, winding career paths.
 While there is often a significant degree of overlap activity between titles — and QuantumBlack offers plenty of freedom in charting your own career path — it’s useful to understand what’s expected of which discipline.
-Knowing where you’d like to start and the nuanced differences between roles will guide your initial career decisions and your choices when developing a portfolio.
+Knowing where you’d like to start and the nuanced differences between roles will guide your initial career decisions and your choices when developing a data science portfolio.

 Data Engineers (DE) are often tasked with building the infrastructure that powers an analytics solution, as well as finding, understanding and delivering data in a way that helps Data Scientists (DS) extract deep insights.
 DEs are typically then asked to take the insights that have been generated and deliver them to the end user, while automating the process and ensuring it runs robustly.

 DE Sam Hiscox explains: “DEs aren’t just Structured Query Language (SQL) specialists.
 We’re better thought of as Software Engineers who have specialist skills in data.
 This allows us to design and build data-powered products that are resilient and scalable.
 Joining tables and understanding data structures are fundamental to our job, but writing readable, efficient and tested code is just as important.”